colorfulo/slb/intl.en-US/Miscellaneous/FAQ/Guaranteed-performance instance billing FAQ.md

 ## 7. What is the price of the performance capacity? {#section_irv_zby_wdb .section}

 Six capacities are provided for guaranteed-performance instances.
 No capacity fee is collected for the Standard I \(slb.s1.small\) capacity.
-For more information, see [Billing](../../../../reseller.en-US/Miscellaneous/FAQ/How to use guaranteed-performance SLB instances?.md#section_n5z_s1n_vdb).
+For more information, see [Billing](../../../../intl.en-US/Miscellaneous/FAQ/How to use guaranteed-performance SLB instances?.md#section_n5z_s1n_vdb).

-## 8. Is the traffic fee the same between the shared-performance instances and guaranteed-performance instances? {#section_jrv_zby_wdb .section}
+## 8. Are the traffic fee and instance fee of guaranteed-performance instances the same as those of shared-performance instances? {#section_jrv_zby_wdb .section}

 Yes.

 ## 9. How many guaranteed-performance instances can be created? {#section_krv_zby_wdb .section}

-Same as the shared-performance instance, you can purchase up to 60 guaranteed-performance instances.
-Submit a ticket to apply for more quota.
+Same as shared-performance instances, you can purchase up to 60 guaranteed-performance instances.
+Open a ticket to apply for more quota.

 ## 10. Can I adjust the capacity of a guaranteed-performance instance? {#section_lrv_zby_wdb .section}

 Yes

--   .
--   A white list is required for the Performance-guaranteed instance of the Year-to-month package. 详情参考[包年包月实例变配](../../../../reseller.en-US/Archives/User Guide (Old Console)/SLB instances/包年包月实例变配.md#)。
+You can upgrade or downgrade a Pay-As-You-Go guaranteed-performance instance.
+For more information, see [后付费实例变配](../../../../intl.en-US/Archives/User Guide (Old Console)/SLB instances/Change the configuration.md#).

 **Note:**

 -   Once a shared-performance instance is changed to a guaranteed-performance instance, it cannot be changed back.
--   If you change a shared-performance instance to a guaranteed-performance instance, a brief disconnection of service may occur for 10 to 30 seconds.
-If you only change an instance specification, the change takes effect immediately.
-When you change specifications, it is recommended that you do not change the billing method.
 -   Some instances may exist in older clusters due to historical stock.
 These instances need to be migrated when they are changed to guaranteed-performance instances.
 Therefore a service interruption of 10-30 seconds may occur.
 We recommend that you change the instance type when the traffic is low or perform load balancing among instances first through [GSLB](https://promotion.aliyun.com/ntms/act/globalslb.html?spm=5176.71615.741495.1.307291894icRpB&wh_ttid=pc) and then change the instance type.

 ## 11. Can I still buy shared-performance instances? {#section_orv_zby_wdb .section}